B2B Lead Generation for Tech Companies (18 Strategies 2026)

 Why?

-The CEO might have handed over the buying power to a manager for example, who can make the call on certain financial products.
+The CEO might have handed over the buying power to a manager, for example, who can make the call on certain financial products.

-But if your price point is $10 000 a month, then contacting the CEO, or decision-maker would be a better idea.
-Because a lower-level employee at a company won’t be able to make that massive buying decision for their company.
+But if your price point is $10 000 a month, then contacting the CEO or decision-maker would be a better idea.

 The CEO would need to make that decision for the business.